 - You were terminated for reporting or complaining of wage and hour violations or sexual harassment.

-How Long Do I Have to File a Wrongful Termination Case?
+How Long Do You Have to File a Wrongful Termination Lawsuit?

 In California, you need to file a wrongful termination case within the "statute of limitations."
 However, the statute of limitations varies for wrongful termination cases since it will depend on the type of claim you are file.
 Below we explain how long you have to file a claim depending on your situation: